make-all/tuya-local/README.md

 #### display_light

 &nbsp;&nbsp;&nbsp;&nbsp;_(boolean) (Optional)_ Whether to surface this appliance's LED display control as a light (not supported for Kogan, Andersson, Eurom, GECO or GPCV Heaters, or switches).
+This is likely to change in future to `light`, to make way for lights which are not secondary lighting on another device.

 &nbsp;&nbsp;&nbsp;&nbsp;_Default value: false_

 #### child_lock

 &nbsp;&nbsp;&nbsp;&nbsp;_(boolean) (Optional)_ Whether to surface this appliances's child lock as a lock device (not supported for fans, switches, or Andersson ,Eurom, Purline heaters or Garden PAC heatpumps).
+This is likely to change in future to `lock`, to make way for locks which are not secondary child locks on another device.

 &nbsp;&nbsp;&nbsp;&nbsp;_Default value: false_